plone/plone.app.caching/README.txt

 If you will find the implementations of the default caching operations in the package ``plone.app.caching.operations``.
-If you are writing a custom caching operation, The ``utils`` module contains helper functions which you may find useful.
+If you are writing a custom caching operation, the ``utils`` module contains helper functions which you may find useful.